 Shopping is so easy to do these days.
-You can use a store’s app for curbside pickup without even setting foot in a store.
-Hit “Buy Now” on Amazon, and your purchase is shipped before you can even put down your device.
-Convenient, yes, but that convenience can also land you in a lot of debt if you’re not careful.
+You can use a store’s app for curbside pickup without setting foot in a store.
+Hit “Buy Now” on Amazon, and your purchase is shipped before you can put down your device.
+Convenient, but that convenience can also land you in debt if you’re not careful.

 If you’re addicted to shopping, the temptation is everywhere.
-While consumerism may be good for the economy, it’s not always good for your wallet.
-Kicking your spending addiction is a smart move that will pay dividends down the road.
+While consumerism may benefit the economy, it’s not always good for your wallet.
+Kicking your spending addiction is a smart move that will pay dividends.
 Here are five ways you can.

 1. Use Debit, Not Credit

 Credit used wisely can be a good thing.
 It helps you afford major purchases like a home or a car.
-That’s because it allows you to spend more money than you actually have on hand at the time.
+That’s because it allows you to spend more money than you have on hand.

 It’s that spending-more-than-you-have ability that can land an addicted spender in major debt.
-It is indeed the stuff bankruptcies are made of.
+It is indeed the stuff of which bankruptcies are made.

-Kick the habit by using your debit card for purchases and leave your credit card in your wallet.
+Kick the habit by using your debit card for purchases and leaving your credit card in your wallet.
 Although you may be tempted to spend more than you have in the bank, you won’t be able to.
-Instead, you’ll start to spend within your means and build healthier purchasing habits.
+Instead, you’ll spend within your means and build healthier purchasing habits.

 Of course, there are times when what you have in your checking account may not be sufficient.
 Think Christmas or vacation spending.
-Stick to debit when you can and need more; rely on credit but pay it off right away.
+Stick to debit when you need more; rely on credit but pay it off immediately.

 2. Stick to a Budget

-We all work to buy things we need, like groceries and things we want, like new shoes.
-But few of us take the time to develop a budget that will rein in spending.
+We all work to buy things we need, like groceries, and things we want, like new shoes.
+However, few of us take the time to develop a budget that will rein in spending.

-Sticking to a budget will give you the money you need to spend on whatever’s important to you.
-It will also help you keep you from using a credit card to buy something unnecessary.
+Sticking to a budget will give you the money you need to spend on what’s important to you.
+It will also help you avoid using a credit card to buy something unnecessary.
 You’ll have to ask yourself, “Is this (insert name of item) in the budget?”

-The budget should account for sums you plan to deposit into a savings account or retirement plan every month.
+The budget should account for the sums you plan to deposit into a savings account or retirement plan every month.
 It should also include payment amounts for credit card debt and secured debt (like a home loan).
-This could include paying an extra $50 toward the mortgage principal to work down the debt quickly.
+For example, you could pay an extra $50 toward the mortgage principal to work down the debt quickly.

 If “budget” sounds constricting, call it a “spending plan” instead.
 This puts a positive spin on budgeting and can empower you to stay the course.